juanramosss/BaSP-M2022-Etapa1/README.md

 ### Week 04
 Create a mobile-first landing page for Trackgenix using flex-box and media queries to create a responsive design.

+I am not sure why when i run the inspector in the browser the mobile design does not work properly.
+To see mobile design, try without using the inspector, at least that worked for me :<>:

 _By Juan Manuel Ramos_